shahreyar-abeer/my_blog/content/blog/2020-09-16-making-of-the-website-a-tribute.markdown

 * This website is practically a copy of <a class = "a-body" href = "https://livefreeordichotomize.com/" target = "_blank">Live Free or Dichotomize.</a>
 Though nowhere near its actual class and style.

-* It should be mentioned that I started making the website with practically zero knowledge of CSS, HTML or anything related to websites.
-These resources helped me along the way, showed the path.